 Professor Victor Nani Agbeli is director of West African music, dance and song (Ghana) at the music department at Pomona College.
-Nani came to CalArts after directing Kiniwe, the African drum and dance ensemble of Tuft University’s music department, as well as programs at Harvard University, and the University of Wisconsin at Madison.
+Agbeli came to Pomona after teaching at CalArts and directing Kiniwe, the African drum and dance ensemble of Tuft University’s music department, as well as programs at Harvard University and the University of Wisconsin at Madison.

-Nani provides training in dance, drumming, language, song, production, direction, choreography, and Anlo-Ewe drum languages.
+Agbeli provides training in dance, drumming, language, song, production, direction, choreography and Anlo-Ewe drum languages.

-One of Nani's goals at CalArts is the unification of West African music and dance with creative multi-arts initiatives in percussion, dance, music, and choreography.
+One of Agbeli’s goals in his field of work is the unification of West African music and dance with creative multi-arts initiatives in percussion, dance, music and choreography.
 He has strong interdisciplinary interests, drawing from his additional background in traditional textile arts, graphic design, and new media.

-Take a look at some of Nani's work.
+Take a look at some of Agbeli's work.